 Step 5 – Write Your Observations

 Length | 5 minutes

 Last, write about your observations and opinion about the artwork.
-At your level, write either a word, phrase, sentence or complete art analysis.
-Keep the artwork, your drawing and writing together in a notebook.
+At your level, write either a word, phrase, sentence, or complete art analysis.
+Keep the artwork, your drawing, and your writing together in a notebook.